 You clearly need to experiment at a safe height and work out what does it for you.
 My Europa stalls at about 38kts level and at about 45 kts at 45 degrees, but I find it surprisingly comfortable turning at 50kts/45deg (with flaps down).
 So I know now that if my engine fails at 500ft or more and the view out the front looks awful, I can turn with every prospect of safely heading back towards the airfield.
 Whether you have the range to reach the airfield is another matter depending on its length and your climb rate before the engine failure.
 There is also the possibility of course of there being a perfect golf course or playing field off at say 90 degrees.
 The key thing is that you know how to turn efficiently and have practiced doing it.
 Incidentally the figures above were achieved with the engine idling, which is widely accepted as adding more drag than a stopped propeller.
-For my 914 engine with Woodcomp high twist W blades, the prop still windmills at 50 kts engine off, so it is academic for me, but for those whose engine will stop rotating a stopped engine should be more favourable than an engine idling practice scenario.
-The process of doing the 50/45 turn is so unusual and involves having the stick further back than normal, that it readily grabs your attention, and as you are effectively no longer frantically looking for a landing site it seems much less likely to lead to unintentional speed decay.
+For my 914 engine with Woodcomp high twist W blades, the prop still windmills at 50 kts ignition off, so it is academic for me, but for those whose engine will stop rotating a stopped engine should be more favourable than an engine idling practice scenario.
+The process of doing the slow 45 degree banked turn is so unusual and involves having the stick further back than normal, and I find it really grabs your attention, and as you are effectively no longer frantically looking for a landing site it seems much less likely to lead to unintentional speed decay.

 Should the engine go quiet at a lower height or should there be reasonable landing options ahead, what speed do you adopt?
 Again many I have spoken to have said best glide speed, but you are in effect on short final, so I would suggest that adopting your normal approach speed or even a short field approach speed with the gear down is what you should aim for immediately after correcting your nose up attitude.
 Hitting a tree or a wall at 50kts is a whole lot less damaging than at 70kts.